Kaper is the business name of Kate Kelly, a paper artist and print maker based in Manchester, England.

 Every part of the process is done by hand and it is a lengthy process from sketch to sculpture.

 Kate's favourite part of the process is designing, so new fellas are constantly being added to the menagerie.
 She has been in business for 12 years and participates in exhibitions and shows across the country.
-She also has an open studio in Manchester.
+She also has an open studio in Manchester, which you are very welcome to visit when you’re in town.